lunar-drift/terraform-cross-cloud-dns/README.md

 terraform import 'module.x_dns.dnsimple_zone_record.txt["@_hash"]' 12345678
 ```

-## Notes on CNAME/A Records
+## Other Items
-- shorthand in targets allowed: "blog" means "blog.<domain>", "other.tld" stays as-is
+- shorthand in targets allowed for CNAME and MX records: "blog" means "blog.<domain>", "other.tld" stays as-is
 - No CNAME records allowed at apex, e.g. example.com, this would require an alias record at a supported provider.
 (AWS, DNSimple)
 - Multi-IP A records are DNS round-robin: load *distribution*, not failover.
 That means no health checking or other advanced features.